Stay-away: In Zimbabwe

 "Just stay at home - do your buying on Wednesday and then take a 4-day break.
 Do not go out if you can avoid it as there may be trouble and the safest place for you is at home."

 In South Africa

+In 1950, as part of the ANC's Programme of Action the ANC in coordination with the South African Indian Congress, the African People's Organization, and the Communist Party of South Africa, they organized the May Day Strike.
+It was a one day stay-away on May Day to protest low wages, the banning of Communist leaders and the further plans to ban the Communist party by the South African government.

-Stay aways were also used by organizers of the South African insurrection of 1984-1986, with over 40 stay aways used in 1985 and 1986 alone.
+Stay aways were also used by organizers of the South African insurrection of 1984–1986, with over 40 stay aways used in 1985 and 1986 alone.
 Between August 1984 and December 1986, four times more political work stoppages were staged than in the entire preceding three and a half decades.
 In addition to school boycotts, general strikes and guerrilla action taken by the ANC, they made South Africa ungovernable and forced the Apartheid government to gradually reform until it was finally abolished in 1994.